Changes to the loan charge – Sarah Stenton and Lisa Vanderheide write for Accountancy Today

-Sarah advises high net-worth and high profile individuals, charities, partnerships and corporates on all aspects of HMRC interactions, disputes and investigations; including complex technical investigations (“COP8”), cases involving suspected tax fraud (“COP9”), voluntary disclosures, negotiation of penalties and time to pay arrangements, and settlement of individual and corporate participation in marketed tax avoidance schemes (including Disguised Remuneration and EBT’s).
+Sarah advises high net-worth and high profile individuals, charities, partnerships and corporates on all aspects of HMRC interactions, disputes and investigations; including complex technical investigations (“COP8”), cases involving suspected tax fraud (“COP9”), voluntary disclosures, negotiation of penalties and time to pay arrangements, and settlement of individual and corporate participation in marketed tax avoidance schemes (including Disguised Remuneration and film schemes).

 Sarah has also represented individuals under investigation by multiple authorities (Home Office and Charity Commission).

 Sarah is regularly featured in the tax, legal and mainstream press in relation to tax dispute related matters and marketed tax avoidance.